Apostolic Nunciature to Cuba

 The Apostolic Nunciature to Cuba the diplomatic mission of the Holy See to Cuba.
 It is located at the nation's capital, in Havana.
-The current Apostolic Nuncio is Archbishop Giampiero Gloder, who was named to the position by Pope Francis on 11 October 2019.
+The current Apostolic Nuncio is Antoine Camilleri, who was named to the position by Pope Francis on 20 May 2024.

 The Apostolic Nunciature to the Republic of Cuba is an ecclesiastical office of the Catholic Church in Cuba, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Cuba, and as delegate and point-of-contact between the Catholic hierarchy in Cuba and the Pope.